 Ecuador can top the charts for having more phones than people.
 How is that even possible?
 Nobody is sure, but it’s a fact.

 World Heritage Sites can be found everywhere, but only in Ecuador can the first and second ever UNESCO World Heritage Sites be found: the Galapagos Islands and Quito.

-Speaking of the Galapagos Island, Charles Darwin, famous for his Theory of Evolution, based his theory on the discoveries he found at this island.
+Speaking of the Galapagos Islands, Charles Darwin, famous for his Theory of Evolution, based his theory on the discoveries he found on these islands.
 No wonder it’s a World Heritage Site.

-Every place has its own cuisine, but Ecuador takes this to a new level with their delicacy called “cuy” which believe it or not, is guinea pig meat.
+Every place has its own cuisine, but Ecuador takes this to a new level with its delicacy called “cuy” which, believe it or not, is guinea pig meat.

 Along with its collection of more than 25,000 plant species, Ecuador is specifically known for its gorgeous orchids.
 In fact, it is even known as the orchid capital of the world, with more than 4,000 species of the beautiful flower.

 Between these species, some bloom for half a year while others only bloom for a few hours.
 Some can live for 100 years while others only a short while.
 Found in Cuenca, these beautiful plants make for great home decor.